AlbertoV5/mj-timeseries/README.md

 # MJ Timeseries

 Predict slow wait times in Midjourney using machine learning.

 End-to-end time series prediction using cronjobs for data collection, ETL, machine learning for forecasting, and finally data visualization in JS.

+DISCLAIMER: This is an educational/portfolio project with no profit intent.

 ## Pipeline